Research In Progress | Completed Projects | Upcoming Projects | Legacy Projects | Prioritization

 These are the main projects currently underway at Faunalytics.
 Pre-registrations for most projects that have reached the data collection phase can be found on Faunalytics’ Open Science Framework page.

-This project is made possible thanks to generous funding from the Culture & Animals Foundation, the Centre for Effective Altruism, and an anonymous donor.
+This study is made possible by generous funding from an anonymous donor.

-This study is made possible by generous funding from the Food Systems Research Fund and an anonymous donor.
+This project is made possible thanks to generous funding from the Food System Research Fund and an anonymous donor.

 Estimating Social Spread of Advocacy